vogelito/glacierprotocol/_docs/before-you-start/structure.md

   popular Glacier Protocol
 ---

-The overall Glacier protocol consists of several distinct subprotocols:
+The overall CryptoGlacier protocol consists of several distinct subprotocols:

 * **Setup**: Prepares hardware, and downloads and verifies needed software & documentation.
+* **Key Generation**: Private keys are generated and multisig wallets and accounts are setup.
-* **Deposit**: For securely storing bitcoins.
+* **Deposit**: For securely storing crypto.
-* **Withdrawal**: For transferring some or all of your stored funds to another bitcoin address.
+* **Withdrawal**: For transferring some or all of your stored funds to another crypto address.
 * **Viewing**: For viewing the balance of your funds in secure storage.
 * **Maintenance**: For ensuring funds in cold storage remain accessible and secure.